MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/updating-joined-results-unique-table.md

 **Applies to**: Access 2013, Office 2013

-## Updating JOINed Results: Unique Table
+## Updating JOINed results: Unique Table

 ADO enables you to closely control modifications to a particular base table in a **Recordset** that was formed by a JOIN operation on multiple base tables using the **Unique Table** dynamic property.
 For details on using **Unique Table**, refer to the ADO programmer's reference topics on the **Unique Table** and **Update Resynch** dynamic properties.